Listen To Bedrock

 for the social inclusion of older persons across the community

-With little crossover between the eras, with listeners saying they would “turn off” if too much of the other was played.
+Our results showed a significant divide in listening habits: while some of our audience preferred music from the 50s, 60s, and 70s, others wanted to hear music from the 80s, 90s, 00s, and today’s charts.
+With little crossover between the eras, listeners said they would “turn off” if too much of the other was played.

-Great Memories, Classic Hits, Bedrock GOLD
+Great Memories, Classic Hits.

 2018 - Changes in Charity and Studios.